SNICKER - Simple Non-Interactive Coinjoin with Keys for Encryption Reused

 k' to disambiguate from the signature nonce

-k+k'.
-For a wallet it's a bit more work because you'll have to keep a record of past transaction
+wallet it's a bit more work because you'll have to keep a record of

 In version 2, we no longer need Bob to do something dubious (reusing addresses).
 But now the proposer (Alisa) has a different and arguably harder problem than before; she has to find transactions where she has some reasonable presumption that a specific output and a specific input are co-owned.
 You could argue that this is good, because now Alisa is proposing coinjoins where linkages are known, so she's improving privacy exactly where it's needed :) (only half true, but amusing).
 In a typical Bitcoin transaction there are two outputs - one to destination, one change; if you can unambiguously identify the change, even with say 90% likelihood not 100%, you could make proposals on this basis.
 This vastly expands the set of possible candidates, if not necessarily plausible ones (see above on bootstrapping).